italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The protocol must ensure that no third party can interfere with the issuance process such that the Issuer issues Credentials for the third party to the End-User.
+     - The protocol must ensure that no third party can interfere with the issuance process such that the Issuer issues Credentials for the third party to the User.

-This requirement is addressed by secure identification of Issuer.
+This requirement is addressed by secure identification of the Issuer.
 The "iss" parameter in the authorization response assures the Wallet that the response is coming from the expected Issuer, plus the use of PKCE avoids injection of the code from another session to the User session.

 SR-P-30
 ~~~~~~~